Matt Jewett

 Member, Board of Directors

-Shelley is an attorney specializing in securities law at the firm of Detwiller DiGiacomo & Pisaruk.
-Her practice focuses on advising private companies and investors with respect to securities transactions.
+Shelley is an attorney specializing in securities law at the firm Detwiller DiGiacomo & Pisaruk.
+Her practice focuses on advising private companies and investors on securities transactions, corporate governance, and a broad range of business matters.

-She assists her clients from start-up through exit, advising on a variety of business matters including commercial contracts, loan agreements, licensing agreements, supply and distribution agreements, and sale and acquisition of assets, securities, and companies.
+She supports clients from start-up through exit, providing guidance on commercial contracts, loan agreements, licensing and distribution arrangements, and the sale or acquisition of assets, securities, and companies.

 Shelley graduated summa cum laude from Cornell Law School.
-She also holds an M.A. from New York University in Political Science and received her B.S. in Political Science and her minors in History and Spanish from Arizona State University.
+She also holds an M.A. in Political Science from New York University and earned her B.S. in Political Science with minors in History and Spanish from Arizona State University.

-Shelley has been an active member of the Phoenix community and served as the Board President for Community Information and Referral.
-She was selected by U.S. News and World Report for their Best Lawyers in America for 2013 and 2014 in Corporate Law.
+She is an active member of the Phoenix community and previously served as Board President for Community Information and Referral.
+Shelley was recognized by U.S. News & World Report as one of the Best Lawyers in America in Corporate Law for 2013 and 2014.

 Diego Milán